dpmerrell/dpmerrell.github.io/_posts/2016-09-01-proving-algorithmic-fairness.markdown

 where \\(v_s \\) is an entry of \\(\vec{v}\\) indicating whether the person belongs to a protected class---e.g., a particular religion or ethnicity---and
-\\(\epsilon < 1\\) is some agreed-upon standard.
+\\(\epsilon < 1\\) is some agreed-upon or mandated standard of fairness, with smaller \\(\epsilon\))s implying stricter fairness requirements.
 In English: if we have two people who are equal in every way except their status in a protected class, we must show that the algorithm is equally likely to approve both people (within some threshold).

-Note that it isn't sufficient for the algorithm to simply ignore protected class data; correlations between protected class data and hiring-relevant traits can lead to unbalanced outcomes even if ethnicity or religion are simply "left out" of a hiring algorithm.
+Note that it isn't sufficient for the algorithm to simply ignore protected class data; correlations between protected class data and hiring criteria can lead to unbalanced outcomes even if ethnicity or religion are simply "left out" of a hiring algorithm.

 In proving this inequality, it is useful to eliminate the conditional